-The Kindergarten – Grade 6 music curriculum follows the American elementary music textbook series, “Share the Music.”
+The Kindergarten to Grade 4 music curriculum follows the American elementary music textbook series “Share the Music.”
 Music classes meet at least once per week in these grades and cover age-appropriate musical concepts.
-Students sing and play rhythm instruments as well as learning the basics of music reading.
-All students in Kindergarten -- Grade 6 perform in concerts twice annually.
+Students sing and play rhythm instruments and learn the basics of music reading.
+All students in Kindergarten to Grade 4 perform in concerts twice annually.

-In Grade 9, ISF students select either music or art, and the curriculum intensifies.
+In grades 8 and 9, ISF students choose either music or art.
 Students have music class twice a week and participate in an additional practical music activities.
 For this practical component, students may choose an SLO® ensemble, an outside performance group, or a private lesson.

 The ISF Music Department also offers a number of music ensembles as part of SLO® as well as additional private instrumental or vocal instruction for interested students.